Average and Quantile Effects in Nonseparable Panel Models: Empirical Examples

-Overall, we find that the estimates and confidence regions based on the general conditional mean model are too wide to provide informative evidence about the relationship between participation and fertility for the entire population.
-The semiparametric estimates seem to offer a good compromise between producing more accurate results without adding too much structure to the model.
-Thus, these estimates are always inside the confidence regions of the general model and do not suffer of important efficiency losses relative to the more restrictive fixed effects estimates.
+Overall, we find that the nonparametric bound estimates and confidence regions are too wide to provide informative evidence about the relationship between participation and fertility.
+The semiparametric bounds offer a good compromise between producing more informative results without adding too much structure to the model.
+Thus, these estimates are always inside the confidence regions of the nonparametric model and do not suffer important efficiency losses relative to the fixed-effects estimates.
 Another salient feature of the results is that the misspecification problem of the canonical projection method clearly arises in this application.
 Thus, this procedure gives empty confidence regions for the panel with 3 periods.
-The modified projection and perturbed bootstrap methods produce similar (non-empty) confidence regions for the model parameters and marginal effects.
+The perturbed bootstrap and modified projection methods produce similar (non-empty) confidence regions for the model parameters and ATEs.